Phyllis Logan

-Phyllis Logan (born 11 January 1956) is a Scottish actress, known for playing Lady Jane Felsham in Lovejoy (1986–1993) and Mrs Hughes (later Carson) in Downton Abbey (2010–2015).
-She won the BAFTA Award for Most Promising Newcomer for the 1983 film Another Time, Another Place.
+Phyllis Logan (born 11 January 1956) is a Scottish actress, widely known for her roles as Lady Jane Felsham in Lovejoy (1986–1993) and Mrs Hughes in Downton Abbey (2010–2015).
+She won the BAFTA Award for Most Promising Newcomer for the 1983 film Another Time, Another Place and was nominated for BAFTA Award for Best Actress in a Leading Role for the same film.
 Her other film appearances include Secrets & Lies (1996), Shooting Fish (1997), Downton Abbey (2019) and Misbehaviour (2020).

-Early life
+Early life and education

-Logan's father, David, was a Rolls-Royce engineer and a trade-union leader and became the secretary of his local branch of the AUEW (Amalgamated Union of Engineering Workers).
-Phyllis is the youngest in her family and has a brother and a sister.
+Logan was born in Paisley, Renfrewshire, and grew up in nearby Johnstone.
+Her father, David, was a Rolls-Royce engineer and a trade-union leader and became the secretary of his local branch of the AUEW (Amalgamated Union of Engineering Workers).
+Logan is the youngest in her family and has a brother and a sister.
 Her father died at the age of 59 while she was at drama school.

-Education

-Logan was born in Paisley, Renfrewshire, and grew up in nearby Johnstone, where she was educated at Johnstone High School.
+Logan was educated at Johnstone High School.
 She studied at the Royal Scottish Academy of Music and Drama in Glasgow and graduated with the James Bridie gold medal in 1977.

 Career

 After graduation Logan joined the Dundee Repertory Theatre.
 She left in 1979 to work on stage in Edinburgh.
 She also worked regularly on Scottish television.
-On the BBC Scotland production, The White Bird Passes, she first met writer-director Michael Radford.
+On the BBC Scotland production The White Bird Passes, she first met writer-director Michael Radford.
 For his first feature film, Another Time, Another Place (1983), he cast Logan in the leading role of Janie, for which she won a Gold Award for Best Actress at the Taormina Film Festival and the Evening Standard Award for Best Actress in 1983 and the BAFTA Award for Most Promising Newcomer to Leading Film Roles in 1984.
 She was also nominated for the BAFTA Award for Best Actress in a Leading Role.

-Before her success in Downton Abbey, where she played the housekeeper Mrs Hughes, Logan was most identified with the role of Lady Jane Felsham, co-starring with Ian McShane for eight years in nearly 50 episodes of Lovejoy, a comedy-drama for television.
+Before her success in Downton Abbey, in which she played the housekeeper Mrs Hughes, Logan was widely known for the role of Lady Jane Felsham, co-starring with Ian McShane, for eight years in nearly fifty episodes of Lovejoy, a comedy-drama for television.

-Her character in Downton Abbey, Mrs Hughes, was voted the best Downton Abbey character of all times in a poll conducted by RadioTimes.com (the official website of Radio Times).
+Her character in Downton Abbey, Mrs Hughes, was voted the best Downton Abbey character of all time in a poll conducted by RadioTimes.com (the official website of Radio Times).

 She also starred in the 1996 Mike Leigh film Secrets & Lies alongside Timothy Spall and Brenda Blethyn.
 Logan provided the broadcast voice of Ingsoc in a film version of Nineteen Eighty-Four (1984) and the Loch Ness Monster (Nessie) in the animated film Freddie as F.R.O.7 (1992).
 She was in the radio series Coming Alive and Baggage.
 She played Inspector Frost's love interest and eventual wife in If Dogs Run Free, the last story in the A Touch of Frost series.